-In accordance with our Disclosure and Communications Policy all material market announcements during FY22 were approved by Directors prior to being released to the ASX.
+In accordance with our Disclosure and Communications Policy all material market announcements during FY23 were approved by the Board prior to being released to the ASX.

-The Company Secretary also provides Directors with a copy of all material market announcements promptly after they are made.
+The Company Secretary also provides Directors with a confirmation of all material market announcements promptly after they are made.